MioKh/tic-tac-toe/README.md

 i guess that's it I'll try to work it out one by one and see if any problems come up and write them here

+## 1 the requirements

+so you need a player tracker for score a array for the grid and cells switching turns click event thing hover thing to show a lighter version of the icons update way to update both array and switch turns maybe a score to make a 3 thing game score

+min i max algorithm for the robot restart modal that reset and clear the grid

+## 2 Components
+- board
+- players
+- the grid itself and its cells
+- restart modal
+- the X and O icons

+## tracking
+could be done using a 2d array that we use to render the cells in the first part

+### you know what just test it